 This restaurant has been around since 1725 and is the oldest continuously functioning restaurant in the world.
 It’s beautiful with a warm and cosy atmosphere.
 It serves traditional recipes handed down from generation to generation.
 Probably the most famous is the traditional roasted suckling pig (cochinillo asado), soft, salty and fatty.
 If you’re not into that why not try the wood-oven roasted lamb (cordero asado)?
 Booking is essential and be prepared to dine with other tourists.
 This place is popular!

 End with a flamenco show or visit a rooftop bar

 I love flamenco.
 There I’ve said it.
 I love the style of the dance, the music and the history behind the art form.
 There’s many shows that caters to tourists for easy access.
 I like to do a bit more research to find some of the smaller shows.
 Casa Patas is a restaurant with a small flamenco theater in the back.
 I love coming here.
 They have small productions with two shows on a night usually 20h00 and 22h30.
 If flamenco is not your thing you can get the best view of the city from rooftop bars.
 Circulo de Bellas Artes is one of the most popular and charges a mere 3 Euros entrance fee.
-El Corte Inglés on the corner Grand Via offers a food court on its 9th floor with loads of dining options to choose from and an amazing view from the rooftop.

-Second | This restaurant has been around since 1725 and is the oldest continuously functioning restaurant in the world.
-It’s beautiful with a warm and cosy atmosphere.
-It serves traditional recipes handed down from generation to generation.
-Probably the most famous is the traditional roasted suckling pig (cochinillo asado), soft, salty and fatty.
-If you’re not into that why not try the wood-oven roasted lamb (cordero asado)?
-Booking is essential and be prepared to dine with other tourists.
-This place is popular!

-End with a flamenco show or visit a rooftop bar

-I love flamenco.
-There I’ve said it.
-I love the style of the dance, the music and the history behind the art form.
-There’s many shows that caters to tourists for easy access.
-I like to do a bit more research to find some of the smaller shows.
-Casa Patas is a restaurant with a small flamenco theater in the back.
-I love coming here.
-They have small productions with two shows on a night usually 20h00 and 22h30.
-If flamenco is not your thing you can get the best view of the city from rooftop bars.
-Circulo de Bellas Artes is one of the most popular and charges a mere 3 Euros entrance fee.
-El Corte Inglés on the corner Grand Via offers a food court on its 9th floor with loads of dining options to choose from and an amazing view from the rooftop.
+El Corte Inglés on the corner of Grand Via offers a food court on its 9th floor with loads of dining options to choose from and an amazing view from the rooftop.